2013–14 Belarusian Cup

-2013–14 Belarusian Cup was the twenty third season of the Belarusian annual cup competition.
-Contrary to the league season, it is conducted in a fall-spring rhythm.
-The first games played on 29 May 2013.
-Shakhtyor Soligorsk, winner of the Cup, qualified for the second qualifying round of the 2014–15 UEFA Europa League.
+The 2013–14 Belarusian Cup was the 23rd season of the Belarusian annual cup competition.
+Contrary to the league season, the competition has been conducted in a fall-spring rhythm.
+The first games were played on 29 May 2013 and the final on 3 May 2014.
+Shakhtyor Soligorsk won of the Cup and qualified for the second qualifying round of the 2014–15 UEFA Europa League.

 Participating clubs

 The following teams took part in the competition:

 Preliminary round

 In this round six winners of regional cups (amateur teams) played against six teams from the Second League.
 The draw was conducted on 21 May 2013.
 The matches were played on 29 May 2013.

 First round

 In this round six winners of preliminary round are joined by another six teams from Second League and 10 clubs from the First League.

 Another five First League clubs were given a bye to the next round: Gorodeya, Volna Pinsk, Slutsk, Lida (top four clubs in the league table as of the draw date) and SKVICH Minsk (by drawing of lots).
 The reserve teams (Minsk-2 and Vitebsk-2) were not allowed to participate.

 The draw was conducted on 30 May 2013.
 The matches were played on 12 June 2013.